brunoti/table-link/README.md

 # Table Link

-:open_file_folder: The easiest to add links in your table rows, cells or elements that are not anchors!
+The easiest way to add links in your table rows, cells or elements that are not anchors!

 > Yeah man...
 Html can't do that for you out of the box.
 And it's sad.
 Very sad.